-Make this Creamy Crunchy Cucumber Salad with Bacon for all your summer parties and potlucks.
-This light and fresh salad is the perfect side dish for any gathering.
+Make this creamy crunchy cucumber salad with bacon for all your summer parties and potlucks.
+This light and fresh salad is one of our favorite summer side dish recipes for any gathering.
+Make this crunchy cucumber salad ahead for easy entertaining.

 You may have noticed a bit of a green theme here lately with my patio decor with greenery, and green dinner party tablescape.
 I’m finally wrapping it up with this delicious creamy crunchy cucumber salad with bacon.
 It’s the perfect side dish to make now, for late summer parties.